compufox/tootapult/README.md

 loads file from path pointed to in `CONFIG` and starts the crossposter

 for more information run `./tootapult --help`

-## Crossposting Logic

-A mastodon post will be crossposted if the following is true:
-- the post is from your account
-- the post is not a reply (unless its a self-reply)
-- the post does not contain any mentions (see example.config)
-- the post/content warning doesn't contain a 'filter' word (see example.config)

-Once those checks are made, the status is posted to twitter.

-If the mastodon post is too long for twitter (more than 280 characters) it gets split into individual posts and threaded.

-Content warnings are preserved, and if a thread is created from the one mastodon post, it is included in the first tweet.

-Self-replying (making a thread) on mastodon results in a thread being properly created on twitter as well.

-If you boost a status that was previously crossposted, it gets retweeted on twitter (the full thread gets retweeted, if the mastodon post created a thread).

-If you delete a status that was previously crossposted, it gets deleted on twitter as well.

 ## Building